vstconsulting/vstutils/doc/redefine-front-end.rst

 **Context argument:** None.

-**Description:** This signal will be emitted during app loading if VSTUtils detects, that version of your project was updated.
+**Description:** This signal will be emitted during app loading if VST Utils detects, that version of your project was updated.

 app.beforeInit